 For pancreatic cancer, we have recently begun enrolling an open-label, randomized (1:1) Phase 2 trial (FGCL-3019-069) of FG-3019 combined with gemcitabine plus nab-paclitaxel chemotherapy versus the chemotherapy regimen alone in patients with marginally inoperable pancreatic cancer that has not been previously treated.
 Approximately 40 patients are expected to be treated for up to 6 months and the number may be increased based on preliminary results.
 The overall goal of the trial is to determine whether the FG-3019 combination can convert inoperable pancreatic cancer to operable cancer.
 Tumor removal is the only chance for cure of pancreatic cancer, but only 15% to 20% of patients are eligible for surgery.
 The use of an anti-fibrotic agent in combination with chemotherapy may shrink the tumor size enough to enable surgical removal free from major blood vessels.
 The patients will then be followed for disease progression and overall survival.
-We will also perform numerous studies of the effects of treatment on gene and protein expression using pre-treatment and post-treatment tumor biopsies.
+We anticipate reporting data from the study in the second half of 2015.
+We also plan to perform numerous studies of the effects of treatment on gene and protein expression using pre-treatment and post-treatment tumor biopsies.

-We also plan to perform a randomized (1:1) Phase 2 trial of FG-3019 combined with gemcitabine and nab-paclitaxel compared to the chemotherapy regimen alone to assess disease progression and survival in approximately 240 patients with previously untreated metastatic pancreatic cancer.
-The overall goal is to confirm our open-label Phase 2 data that suggest combinations of FG-3019 and chemotherapy may increase survival.
-We plan to open this study for enrollment in the first half of 2015.
+We also plan to perform a randomized (1:1) Phase 2 trial of FG-3019 combined with genetiabine and nab-paclitaxel compared to the chemotherapy regimen alone to assess disease progression and survival in patients with previously untreated metastatic pancreatic cancer.
+The overall goal is to confirm our openlabel Phase 2 data that suggest combinations of FG-3019 and chemotherapy may increase survival.
+We plan to open this study for enrollment in 2016.